-ltem# Symptoms Troubleshooting recommendation If not solved go to item 1 No audio on outputs Make sure that some audio signal is showing on the RMS input meters.
-Double check that input & output mute buttons are not greyed out (mute ON) Confirm that master mute is disabled 3 2 No audio on RMS input meters Check your connectivity Double check the strength of your input signal.
-Confirm that master mute is disabled 10 3 Audio on input RMS meters but no audio on outputs Make sure the matrix mixer is set to send audio to the output channels Check the output mute status for each channel 10 4 Cannot reload configuration Confirm the file format of your file (.xml) Confirm the version of the file 10 5 Cannot connect to the board If using external DC supply, try connecting the board with USB power instead Make sure the blue LED is illuminated 10 6 Cannot install software - Confirm that you installed the required frameworks (Adobe Air/ Microsoft .net / SP2 XP) 10 10 Problem unsolved by above suggestions Have a look at our forums to see if someone else already had this issue.
+ltem# Symptoms Troubleshooting recommendation lf not solved go to item 1 No audio on outputs Make sure that audio signal is shown on the RMS input meters.
+Double check that input &amp; output mute buttons are not greyed out (mute ON) Confirm that master mute is disabled 3 2 No audio on RMS input meters Check your connectivity Double check the strength of your input signal.
+Confirm that master mute is disabled 10 3 Audio on input RMS meters but no audio on outputs Make sure the matrix mixer is set to send audio to the output channels in a mixer plug-in Check the output mute status for each channel 10 4 Cannot reload configuration - Confirm the file format of your file (.xml) - Confirm the version of the file 10 5 Cannot connect to the board - If using external DC supply, try connecting the board with USB power only 10 6 Cannot install software - Confirm that you installed the required frameworks (Adobe Air/ Microsoft .net / SP2 XP) 10 10 Problem unsolved by above suggestions Have a look at our forums to see if someone else already had this issue.
 Send us an email (info@minidsp.com) with a clear explanation of the symptoms and descriptions of the troubleshooting steps you already performed n/a